Simply-Love/Simply-Love-SM5/README.md

 - A Groovestats filter that will only display packs that are ranked on Groovestats.

-- Song sorts/filters will be remembered between sessions as well
+- Song sorts/filters will be remembered between sessions as well.
+(Profile based)

 Currently to access the Sort Menu you have to press the "Select" button (typically the red button on a cab).
-To update any options all you need to do is back out of the sort menu (either by pressing "Select" or "Escape") after changing your desired options and it will automatically reload the music wheel with your new sort/filter preferences.
+To update any options all you need to do is select your desired sorts/filters and back out of the sort menu (either by pressing "Select" or "Escape").
+It will automatically reload the music wheel with your new sort/filter preferences.

 ![sortmenu](https://i.imgur.com/37sNdIj.png)